decuser/decuser_python_playground/README.md

 ## Notes
 I was tired of trying to understand other compare utilities that didn't seem to do quite what I wanted them to.
 I'm sure this is a bit of a hack, but it seems to work.

 The utility isn't optimized, but it's ok for most work.
 One of these days, I'll have to do some optimization.
+That said, it's very accurate.

 ## Test Run
 ```